IBM/aspera-cli/docs/README.md

 Bulk creation and deletion of resources are possible using option `bulk` (`yes`,`no`(default)).
 In that case, the operation expects an `Array` of `Hash` instead of a simple `Hash` using the [Extended Value](#extended-value-syntax) syntax.
-This option is available only for some resources: if you need it: try and see if the entities you try to create or delete support this option.
+This option is available only for some resources: if you need it, try and see if the entities you create or delete support this option.

 ### Option: `query`

 The `query` option can generally be used to add URL parameters to commands that list resources.
-It takes either a `Hash`, corresponding to key/value pairs that appear in the query part of request.
+It takes a `Hash`, corresponding to key/value pairs that appear in the query part of the request.

 For example: `--query=@json:'{"p1":"v1","p2":"v2"}'` leads to query: `?p1=v1&p2=v2`.